 The importation of pets into Ireland has always been strictly controlled to ensure that diseases such as rabies are not introduced.
-Since 1 January 2012 there have been a number of changes to the EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU member states.
+The EU system of Passports for Pets allows cats, dogs and ferrets to travel between EU member states.
 This EU Pet Passport certifies that the pet has been identified by means of a microchip and vaccinated against rabies.
 Pets from higher risk non-EU countries will also require a blood test - see 'Non-qualifying high-risk countries' below.

-If you want to import a dog, cat or ferret into Ireland from any EU member state including the UK, the pet animal must have an EU Pet Passport, (this document is the same throughout the EU).
+If you want to import a cat, dog or ferret into Ireland from any EU member state including the UK, the pet animal must have an EU Pet Passport, (this document is the same throughout the EU).

 The Passport certifies that: